rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

       issues)

-    - everything up through pointers to compound objects seems to work well, except for some of the resource inference stuff-->
+    - everything up through pointers to compound objects seems to work well, except for some of the resource inference stuff

 So far we’ve only considered functions manipulating numeric values.
 Specifications become more interesting when _pointers_ are